tdenewiler/CV/README.md

    * LuaTeX;
    * MinionPro and MyriadPro fonts (you can find them with Acrobat Reader).

-TO build the PDF CVs, type `make pdf`.
+To build the PDF CVs, type `make pdf`.

 ## HTML version